 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on operating profit or loss and is measured on the same basis with those in the consolidated financial statements.
+Segment performance is evaluated based on operating profit or loss and is measured based on accounting policies consistent with those in the consolidated financial statements.
 However financial cost, financial income and income taxes are managed on a group basis and are not allocated to operating segments.